LTTM/HyperFLAW/README.md

 # When Cars meet Drones: Hyperbolic Federated Learning for Source-Free Domain Adaptation in Adverse Weather

-**Official implementation** of the paper "[When Cars meet Drones: Hyperbolic Federated Learning for Source-Free Domain Adaptation in Adverse Weather](https://arxiv.org/abs/2403.13762)".
+**Official implementation** of the paper "[When Cars meet Drones: Hyperbolic Federated Learning for Source-Free Domain Adaptation in Adverse Weather](https://arxiv.org/abs/2403.13762)" accepted at WACV 2025.

 ![Paper teaser](extras/teaser.png)